 Once a month, sit down for 15 minutes and record the current balance of every account you own.
 Assets and liabilities.
 Savings, investments, property, debts.
 Calculate your net worth (total assets minus total liabilities).
 Write it down.
 Look at it.

-You're not budgeting.
-You're not categorizing every latte.
-You're not building a spreadsheet that takes three hours to maintain.
+You're not budgeting, categorizing every latte, or building a spreadsheet that takes three hours to maintain.
 You're taking a single snapshot of your financial life, once a month, in the time it takes to drink a cup of coffee.

 The key to defeating the Ostrich Effect is removing the decision of whether to look.
-You don't check because markets are up.
-You don't skip because markets are down.
-You check because it's the 1st of the month and that's what you do.
+You don't check because markets are up or skip because markets are down; you check because it's the 1st of the month and that's what you do.
 The schedule overrides the instinct.

 This is what separates tracking from obsessing.
 Checking your portfolio six times a day during a market crash is anxiety fuel.
 But a scheduled, monthly ritual decouples the act of looking from how you think the news will be.
 You check because it's time, not because you're feeling brave.
 The habit defeats the Ostrich Effect by removing the emotional decision point entirely.